 Common Career Mistakes and How to Avoid Them

-Are you doing everything to improve you career but without success?
-Have you ever wondered why your coworker or friend is promoted while you’re still stuck in the same job?
-It’s true that a lot of us make mistakes when we work, which slows our growth.
-Continue reading to learn about these errors and how to avoid them.
+Are you doing everything possible to grow the status of your career with no success?
+Have you ever thought about what the reason is for why your friend or colleague is promoted while you are stuck in the same place?
+It’s true that a lot of us commit common blunders in our work that slow down development.
+Continue reading to learn about these errors and how to prevent them.

 Key Takeaways

-- Consider Mentoring, Continuing Learning and transferable skills Enhancement to remain ahead of the curve.
+- Find mentorship, Continuing Education and transferable skills Training to keep your skills ahead of the curve.

 Not Establishing Goals